Javclamar/Zeno-finance-app/README.md

 ## Usage

+- The model is trained wit data until the 06/08/2025, so running the training script is advised to get updated predictions
 - Register/login to manage your finances (trough email and password if Google Oauth hasn't been set up).
 - Add transactions and budgets.
 - View charts and predictions on the dashboard.